National Anti-Corruption Commission (Thailand): History

 The Constitution of the Kingdom of Thailand B.E.
 2517 (1974) Section 66 stated "The State should organize government service works and other works efficiently and should take all steps to prevent and suppress the quest for benefits by corruption means."
 The Counter Corruption Act was promulgated in 1975 and allowed the establishment of Office of the Commission of Counter Corruption (OCCC), but OCCC was granted little power to combat corruption.

 The Constitution of the Kingdom of Thailand B.E.
 2540 (1997) added checks and balances to assure integrity and transparency in government.
 New independent government agencies like the National Counter Corruption Commission, the Constitutional Court, the Administrative Court, the Office of the Auditor-General, the National Human Rights Commission, the Consumer Protection Organization, the Environmental Conservation Organization, and an Ombudsman were established.

 In 1999, the Organic Act on Counter Corruption B.E.
 2542 (1999) was enacted.
 It created the National Counter Corruption Commission (NCCC) as an independent commission in April.

 The Constitution of the Kingdom of Thailand B.E.
 2550 (2007) specified (in Chapter XI, Organs under the Constitution; Part 1, Independent Organs under the Constitution; Section 246), that the NCCC consists of a president and eight other members appointed by the king with the advice of the senate.
 Section 251 stated that the NCCC shall have an independent secretariat, the Secretary–General of the National Counter Corruption Commission as the superior responsible directly to the President of the NCCC.

 In 2008, the NCCC's name was changed to National Anti-Corruption Commission (NACC).

-Organisation
+Organization

 The NACC is presided over by the president of the NACC commission.
 As of February 2017 the president of the NACC commission is Police General Watcharapol Prasarnrajkit, a political appointee.
 An NCAA secretary-general, Warawit Sukboon, in the Office of the National Anti-Corruption Commission (ONACC), reports to the president.
 The NACC commission is occupied by a group of eight NACC commissioners and the president.
 Branches of the NACC include the operations branch, administrative branch, technical branch, and an administrative support unit attached to the ONACC.

 The NACC's FY2019 budget is 2,239 million baht.